ClemensElflein/openmower.de/content/en/docs/contributions/mount-wheel-spikes/_index.md

 Author: prigor@discord, Vermut@discord

-There are two YardForce spikes on Amazon (and other sites like Etsy): [Mibrobo](https://www.mibrobo.de/product/yardforce-classic-500-models-184-mibrobo-blackline-spikes-incl-wheel-extension-eng/119) and [RoboClaws](https://www.etsy.com/listing/1009079264/lawn-robot-spikes-for-yardforce-robotics).
+There are YardForce spikes on Amazon and other sites like Etsy.
 This photo guide is about RoboClaws.

 In short:
  * remove wheels